-I was handling an issue today involving a situation where a client had filed an application for a mark, but then made some changes to the mark and wanted to “update” the application.
-The Trademark Office issued a preliminary refusal to the requested amendment on the ground that the change allegedly constituted a “material alteration.”
-I have handled many of these types of changes and responded to many such refusals in the past, however, it had been about a year since the last one.
-Therefore, I decided to update my research records to prepare the argument.
-In doing my research, I noticed a profound lack of visual samples on the Internet.
-So, I consolidated as many cases (both precedent and non-precedent) that I could find and stuck them into a chart.
-In my opinion, it helps to visually perceive the alterations that have been allowed versus those that have been denied.
-Hope you enjoy and/or that it helps.
+The Kinder Law Group was handling an issue today for a client who had filed a trademark application, but had made changes to the underlying trademark and wanted to “update” the application.
+The Trademark Office issued a preliminary refusal to the request to amend on the ground that the change allegedly constituted a “material alteration.”
+The Kinder Law Group has handled many of these types of changes and responded to many such refusals in the past, however, it had been about a year since the last one.
+Therefore, we decided to update our research records to prepare the argument.
+In doing the research, we noticed a profound lack of visual samples on the Internet.
+Therefore, we decided to consolidate as many cases (both precedent and non-precedent) that we could find and stick them into a chart.
+We believe it helps to visually perceive the alterations that have been allowed versus those that have been denied.
+We hope you enjoy and/or that it helps.

 First, the law: